-No State staff is currently or has ever been loaned to this organization.
+No state staff is currently or has ever been loaned to this organization.
+No staff from other internal organizations is on loan.

 (4) Any contracts entered into by the entity or program, the funding sources for those contracts, and the legislative authority under which the commission entered into the contract.